GIScience/gis-training-resource-center/content/Modul_1/en_qgis_interface_ex2.md

     - The layers panel
     - The layer styling
     - The processing toolbox
-    - the browser
+    - The browser

-Now, let's take a look at the toolbars: The most important toolbars are:
+Now, let's take a look at the toolbars.
+The most important toolbars are:
     - the project toolbar
     - the map navigation toolbar
     - the digitizing toolbar